classroomgms/GamesHub/README.md

 ## Notes
 - This project use github.io, itch.io, miniplay, and gamenora games.
-- some games might not work, If the game say to use itch.io or some sort, I will either delete it or change to a new provider.
+- some games might not work, if it's blocked then I'll figure out a way.
 ## Disclaimer
 This project is for educational purposes only.
 Use responsibly.